I did not score highly on the Preparation Tool. Can I still join the pilot phase to be assessed?

 What score do I need to pass the assessment?

-You will be assessed in 9 competencies out of 13 listed in the competency framework.
+You will be assessed in the 9 competencies you selected from the list of competencies in the relevant framework.
 You must pass at least one competency per working area.
 Assessment will be based on the evidence provided in the application as well as the interview.
-To pass the assessment, you must pass at least 7 competencies in total.
+To pass the assessment, you must pass at least 7 competencies covering all working areas.

 What will the interview be like?
 What will I be asked?